 If a residential property has a water meter installed - visit the Water Metering webpage.

-Only authorized Town employees are permitted to turn off (then back on) the main water valve at the street as this is Town owned property.
+Town of Comox requires that ONLY authorized Town employees are permitted to turn the water valve on/off at the street as this is Town owned property.

 The Town purchases water from the Comox Valley Regional District and is therefore subject to the water use restrictions specified in the Comox Valley Water Conservation Bylaw (PDF), where four stages of water use restrictions are established.